Cremilda de Lima

-Maria Cremilda Martins Fernandes Alves de Lima (born 25 March 1940 in Luanda) is an Angolan children's book author.
+Maria Cremilda Martins Fernandes Alves de Lima (born 25 March 1940) is an Angolan children's book author.

 Life

 Cremilda de Lima was born on 25 March 1940 in the capital of the Portuguese colony of Angola, Luanda.
 After her education she attended several courses for teacher training, first from 1962 to 1963 in Bié, then from 1963 to 1964 in Luanda.
 Afterwards, Lima began to work as a primary school teacher, first in Malanje.
-In 1965 she began teaching primary school in Luanda.
+In 1965, she began teaching primary school in Luanda.

 After Angola's independence in 1975, new possibilities were opened for Lima with regard to training and work.
 She joined committee of the Ministry of Education in 1977, which dealt with the development of a curriculum and revision of textbooks.
 She was a member of committee until 1991.

-In 1987, she graduated from a course in scientific and educational area at the Escola Superior de Educação de Setúbal, and a Portuguese-didactics course at the University of Lisbon.
-This was followed by a pedagogy course at Instituto Superior de Ciências da Educação in Luanda from 1992 to 1993 and another in education until 2003 at the Escola Superior de Educação in Portuguese Leiria.
+In 1987, she graduated from a course in scientific and educational area at the Setúbal Higher School of Education, and a Portuguese-didactics course at the University of Lisbon.
+This was followed by a pedagogy course at Instituto Superior de Ciências da Educação in Luanda from 1992 to 1993 and another in education until 2003 at the Leiria Higher School of Education in Portuguese Leiria.